ktrudickm/README_Generator/Develop/README_gen.md

 ## Licenses

-MIT,Apache-2.0,BSD,GNU GPL
+GNU GPL,Boost

 ## Required Technologies

-HTML,CSS,JS,Bootstrap
+JS

 ## Installation

-Commands to Run to Install Dependencies_
+Commands to Run to Install Dependencies:

-npm init
+>fiferngf

 ## Tests

 Commands to run to run appropriate tests:

-node index.js
+>dkjgnadf

 ## Usage

-something
+fkadngkjndfg

 ## Contributions

-something about contributing
+dfkn;rgjnsa

 ## Questions

-For questions regarding the usage of this repo_
+For questions regarding the usage of this repo, github account name is:

 ktrudickm